-- a Change in Control, unless certain minimum performance conditions have been satisfied (as described above under the section entitled "Compensation Discussion and Analysis-Elements of Executive Compensation-Equity-based Compensation").
+(5) No portion of Mr. Kramer's December 20, 2017, December 20, 2018, January 30, 2020 or January 27, 2021 restricted stock awards will vest upon Mr. Kramer's resignation for Good Reason or a termination by the Company without Cause, in each case other than within 24 months following a Change in Control, unless certain minimum performance conditions have been satisfied (as described above under the section entitled "Compensation Discussion and Analysis-Elements of Executive Compensation-Equity-based Compensation").
 With respect to Mr. Kramer's December 20, 2017, December 20, 2018 and January 27, 2021 restricted stock awards, the performance conditions have been satisfied with respect to 288,000 shares, which would vest pro rata (based upon the portion of the performance period that has elapsed) upon Mr. Kramer's resignation for Good Reason or a termination by the Company without Cause, in each case other than within 24 months after a Change in Control.
 In addition, upon Mr. Kramer's resignation for Good Reason or a termination by the Company without Cause, Mr. Kramer's December 17, 2020 time-based restricted stock award would vest pro-rata (based upon the portion of the vesting period that has elapsed at the time of such termination).
-The pro rata portion of shares granted under Mr. Kramer's December 20, 2017, December 20, 2018 and January 27, 2021 restricted stock awards for which the performance conditions were satisfied, assuming a termination date of September 30, 2021 are, respectively, 272,033, 200,082 and 48,393 shares, and the pro rata portion of shares granted under Mr. Kramer's December 17, 2020 time-based restricted stock award is 46,258.
-The value of these shares is reflected in the table above based on a value of \$24.60 per share, the closing price of the Company's common stock on September 30, 2021.
-No amount is included in the table above for Mr. Kramer's January 30, 2020 restricted stock award, because the minimum performance conditions were not satisfied as of September 30, 2021 for such award. - (6) The value of such benefits are determined based on the present value of the total estimated cost of providing health benefits to Mr. Kramer and his eligible dependents for 18 months after Mr. Kramer's termination of employment due to disability, by the Company without Cause or by Mr. Kramer for Good Reason. - (7) Mr. Kramer's benefits and payments are subject to a modified cutback to eliminate any excise tax payable under section 4999 of the Code if the net after-tax amount (taking into account all applicable taxes payable by Mr. Kramer) that Mr. Kramer would receive with respect to such payments or benefits does not exceed the net after-tax amount Mr. Kramer would receive if the amounts of such payments and benefits were reduced to the maximum amount which could otherwise be payable to Mr. Kramer without the imposition of the excise tax.
-In respect of a termination occurring as of September 30, 2021, Mr. Kramer would receive a greater benefit by having such benefits and payments reduced than receiving such benefits and payments and paying the excise tax.
+The pro rata portion of shares granted under Mr. Kramer's December 20, 2017, December 20, 2018 and January 27, 2021 restricted stock awards for which the performance conditions were satisfied, assuming a termination date of September 30, 2021 are, respectively, 272,033, 200,082 and 48,393 shares, and the pro rata portion of shares granted under Mr. Kramer's December 30, 2021.
+No amount is included in the table above based on a value of \$24.60 per share, the closing price of the Company's common stock on September 30, 2021.
+No amount is included in the table above for Mr. Kramer's January 30, 2020 restricted stock award, because the minimum performance conditions were not satisfied as of September 30, 2021 for such award.

+(6) The value of such benefits are determined based on the present value of the total estimated cost of providing health benefits to Mr. Kramer and his eligible dependents for 18 months after Mr. Kramer's termination of employment due to disability, by the Company without Cause or by Mr. Kramer for Good Reason.

+(7) Mr. Kramer's benefits and payments are subject to a modified cutback to eliminate any excise tax payable under section 4999 of the Code if the net after-tax amount (taking into account all applicable taxes payable by Mr. Kramer) that Mr. Kramer would receive with respect to such payments or benefits does not exceed the net after-tax amount Mr. Kramer would receive if the amounts of such payments and benefits were reduced to the maximum amount which could otherwise be payable to Mr. Kramer without the imposition of the excise tax.
+In respect of a termination occurring as of September 30, 2021, Mr. Kramer would receive a greater benefit by having such benefits and payments and paying the excise tax.
 The amount included above (which reduces the total for the column) is the amount by which such payments and benefits must be reduced in order for Mr. Kramer to avoid paying the excise tax.